SWaeldchen/swaeldchen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Researcher in AI Interpretabilty and Mathematics of Deep Neural Networks.
 Co-Head of [Robust and Explainable Learning group at IOL Lab](https://iol.zib.de/research/) at Zuse Institute Berlin.
+Test!